 NOTE: No bikes are allowed on the off-road hiking trails or equestrian trail.

-Little Mulberry Park is one of my favorite parks to bike, hike and picnic.
+Little Mulberry Park is one of our favorite parks to bike, hike and picnic.
 There are hiking trails, paved multi-use trails for biking or hiking and a beautiful trail for horse back riding.
 Be aware no bikes are allowed on the off-road hiking trails or equestrian trail and the horses have the right of way.

 The pavilions, playground and lake are located at the Fence Road Entrance.
 The Hog Mountain Road Entrance is at the fishing lake and the Mineral Springs Road entrance is for equestrian trailer parking.